ajmalfaris11/entri-react-ecomerce/README.md

 Feel free to contribute to the project by opening an issue or submitting a pull request.
 Let's build this e-commerce application together!

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-Feel free to modify any section as needed!